NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/03-when-vector-data-dont-line-up-CRS/03-when-vector-data-dont-line-up-CRS.md

 The `spTransform()` function requires two inputs:

-1. the name of the object that you wish to transform
+1. The name of the object that you wish to transform
-2. the CRS that you wish to transform that object too.
+2. The CRS that you wish to transform that object too.
 In this case we can use the `crs()` of the `State.Boundary.US` object as follows:
 `crs(State.Boundary.US)`